bananaboy/TestKit/README.md

 ## Installation

-* Download PIP and extract
+* Download TestKit and extract onto your web server.
-* Navigate to `application/config/config.php` and fill in your `base_url`
-* You are ready to rock!
-Point your browser to your `base_url` and hopefully see a welcome message.

-## Documentation

-Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) to see the documentation.
+* Open `application/config/config.php` in a text editor and update any settings (most importantly the passwords).
+* If you changed the database username or password then also update them in createDatabase.sql.
+* Run the createDatabase.sql script in phpMyAdmin or from the command-line.
+* The system is ready to go!
+The login page is at base_url/testkit

 ## License

-PIP is released under the MIT license.
+TestKit is released under the MIT license.

-Want to say thanks?
-[Consider tipping me](https://www.gittip.com/gilbitron).